 In that same year, 2008, we asked ourselves in our blog IP Strategist – What’s in a Name? what makes someone a true strategist in intellectual property, let alone a “top” strategist?
 IAM claims there are now 300 instead of the 250 initially covered.
 Strategy is a sexy business to be in.
 It makes you important, right?
 Who doesn’t to be seen as “strategically” strong and be seen as a “top” professional?

-I bet there will be hundreds of names of real heroes, some to small, some to a larger audience.
+I bet there will be hundreds of names of real heroes, some too small, most unknown to the larger audience.
 Aren’t they the real IP mind changers, the persons who make IP what it is today?
 Isn’t that much more relevant than stimulating narcissism among IP professionals?